By: Jay Reid

 Pauline Sinclair, Director, University of Guelph, Office of Graduate and Post-Doctoral Studies

 The practice of applying improv techniques within the university classroom is not exclusive to the University of Guelph.
-Many top US Business School (Duke, UCLA, MIT) have improv training components.
+Many top US Business Schools (Duke, UCLA, MIT) have improv training components.
 Mary Crossan of Western’s Ivey Business School is also a prominent researcher in the field and Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.

 That said, what seems unique about the University of Guelph is their appetite to apply improv in classrooms outside the scope of business.
 To us, that makes perfect sense.
 Nearly all university disciplines require group collaboration.